 Chedli came to WVU Tech from Paris, France to study information systems and play soccer (he also helped put together the team's " WVU Tech Men's Soccer Happy Video" on YouTube).
-He has served as a teaching assistant for the Computer Science and Information Systems Department for two years.
+He served as a teaching assistant for the Computer Science and Information Systems Department for two years.

 Graduates of the program are highly skilled professionals with expertise in network administration, website development and network, database and computer systems management.
 Ours is a unique program that contains more than 50 hours of computing courses, and required electives allow students to take additional and more advanced computing courses as meet their interests.

 The program prepares students for employment as IT